Cellosaurus logo

 Q14: What is the meaning of the "CVCL" prefix in Cellosaurus accession numbers?

 It is a good practice for knowledge resources and ontologies to use accession numbers that are composed of a prefix followed by a separator (often ':' or '_') and then an alphanumerical string.
 The prefix is often the abbreviation or the name of the resource.
 As the name "Cellosaurus" is a bit long and not obvious to abbreviate we chose "CVCL" which originally stood for "Controlled Vocabulary for Cell Lines".
-As the Cellosaurus is now much more than a controlled vocabulary we are not eager to explicit what "CVCL" means!
+As Cellosaurus is now much more than a controlled vocabulary we are not eager to explicit what "CVCL" means!

-Q15: Can I search inside NCBI PubMed or Europe PMC for papers that are cited in the Cellosaurus?
+Q15: Can I search inside NCBI PubMed or Europe PMC for papers that are cited in Cellosaurus?

 A) For PubMed:

-To restrict searches to papers cited in the Cellosaurus, you need to add "AND loprovCellosaurus [filter]" to your search pattern.
+To restrict searches to papers cited in Cellosaurus, you need to add "AND loprovCellosaurus [filter]" to your search pattern.

 Example: prostate[Title/Abstract] AND loprovCellosaurus[filter]